stephenworld/Country-Scope/README.md

 - [Author](#author)
 - [Acknowledgments](#acknowledgments)

+---

 ## Overview

-### The challenge
+### Features

-Users should be able to:

-- See all countries from the API on the homepage
+- 🌐 See all countries from the REST Countries API on the homepage
-- Search for a country using an input field
+- 🔍 Search for a country using an input field
-- Filter countries by region
+- 🗺️ Filter countries by region
-- Click on a country to see more detailed information on a separate page
+- 📄 Click on a country to see more detailed information on a separate page
-- Click through to the border countries on the detail page
+- 🔗 Click through to the border countries on the detail page
-- Toggle the color scheme between light and dark mode
+- 🌓 Toggle the color scheme between light and dark mode
+- ⚡ Fast, responsive, and mobile-friendly

 ### Screenshot